-Call us on 0800 068 7111 - You can call your Claims Consultants as soon as you experience problems or have any concerns.
-They will check your cover and take you through some questions designed to show whether the service can help.
+Call us on 0800 068 7111.
+We will check your cover and take you through some questions designed to show whether the service can help.

-Next steps - If your answers show the service can help and you decide to use it, we'll refer you to the service who can arrange a diagnostic appointment.
+If your answers show the service can help and you decide to use it, we'll refer you.
 We'll ask for your consent before transferring you and the service will take things from there.
 They will be responsible for making a diagnosis.